dywang0323/Quick.R/README.md

 # Quick.R
-this is the resptory to record the learning of R
+this is the respsitroy to record the learning of R